Home / OLSAS Application Guide / OLSAS – University of Windsor

 Admission Requirements and Supporting Documents

-The Admissions Committee establishes the admission policy and criteria, as well as procedures for the application assessments.
-The Committee consists of:
+The Admissions Committee establishes the admission policy and criteria, and procedures for the application assessments.
+All admissions are based on a 3-year commitment to Windsor Law.

 The admission policy objective is to select those students who will excel in the study of law and who have the potential to contribute creatively and meaningfully to the law school and the community.